matthewhanson/presentations/2019/foss4g-open-keynote.md

 Notes:
 - algorithm development
 - governments owned and operated satellites
-- used by governments and scientists, not industry
+- used by governments and scientists, not industry, not tech community

 ----